SciOmics/TCGA_Melanoma_RNASeq/README.md

 ![alt_text](https://github.com/SciOmics/TCGA_Melanoma_RNASeq/blob/main/outputs/plots/survival_by_age.png?raw=true)

 **Figure 3.
 Overall survival by patient age.**
 Patients who are older have decreased overall survival probability.
 The top plot shows shows patient age as a continuous variable vs. the date of last followup from the index date.
 Be careful in interpretting this plot given that many of these data are censored (black dots).
-A Cox regression shows a stastically significant relationship between overall survival and patient age.
+A Cox regression shows a stastically significant relationship between overall survival and patient age (95% CI of hazard ratio: 1.011 to 1.031).
+Keep in mind, the hazard ratio is per each additional year of age.
 The bottom plot is a different visualization of these data, showing surival curves based on binned ages.

 ___